jfspps/Data-Structures-and-Algorithms/13_ArraysExamples.md

 }
 ```

-2. Finding multiple missing elements in a sorted array (with external array, tally, to store the starting points of missing elements)
+2. Finding out if there are multiple missing elements in an array, O(n)
 ```cpp
 void findMultipleMissingSorted(struct Array arr, struct Array* tally) {